Few abilities will serve your marketing goals better than being able to wield influence.

 As hard as this may be to believe, you might even receive some negative comments every now and then.
 A couple might be downright nasty.

 If you think you can engage the person in a productive conversation, give it a shot.
 Otherwise, it’s best to move on.

 Building a loyal following is a two-way street in terms of communication.
 If all you do is post and wait for comments, you could still become influential, but it’s probably going to take an extremely long time.

-Instead, comment on other people’s posts, especially those with whom you’d like to partner someday.
+At the very least, you’ll want to consistently comment on other people’s posts, especially those with whom you’d like to partner someday.